Due to 20th of April, being Easter Sunday, the ATC will be held on the following Sunday, April 27th.

 All *Juniors are most welcome.
 The emphasis will be on the next high power rifle match.

-Our next scheduled NRA event is March, 16th, 2014, Sunday; the Long-range High-Power Rifle, Palma Course, 800 Aggregate Match.
+Our next scheduled NRA event is April, 27th, 2014, Sunday; the Across the Course, High-Power Rifle, 800 Aggregate Match.

 Look on the Schedule page for details of both.

 Our sign-up needs to start at 7:00AM.